timrchavez/timrchavez.github.io/_posts/2014-02-04-recording-my-thoughts.md

 to do with the fact that I was not really working on anything terribly interesting at work and most of my off time was being spent learning how to be a dad (which I am still leaning, by the way).
-A lot has changed between 2010 and 2014.
-For one, I feel like I am working on some pretty interesting at work (at least for someone who enjoys release engineering, continuous integration, and software delivery pipelines) that I would love to write about.
-Additionally, I have refound some of my coding mojo and am currently working on a couple apps outside of work that I would like to blog about.
-I have also started playing around with arduinos and would rather make this blog a point of origin for those adventures that I can share with all my other social networks.
+A lot has changed between 2010 and 2014, though.
+For example, I feel like I have established some pretty useful parenting patterns that have given me back some of my free time back in the evening (mostly getting my child to slee before 9PM).
+I am also working on some pretty interesting things at Canonical (at least for someone who enjoys release engineering, continuous integration, and software delivery pipelines) that I would love to to write about openly.
+I have also rediscovered some of my coding mojo and developed an interest in physical sensors and the so-called "Internet of things" and would like to blog about these things as well.

 This time around I have chosen to use my [GitHub](http://github.com) User Page + [Jekyll-Bootstrap](http://jekyllbootstrap.com/).
 My sincere hope is that by using